kiborrg/SEW_CodeFirst/README.md

 The Bing Search API is provided upon registration with Microsoft Azure.
 Trial version is available for use during the week.
-You can access the Bing Search API using the link: https://api.cognitive.microsoft.com/bing/v5.0/search?q=**SEARCH_QUERY**, where **SEARCH_QUERY** is the search string.
+You can access the Bing Search API using the link: https://api.cognitive.microsoft.com/bing/v5.0/search?q=**SEARCH_QUERY**, where
+- **SEARCH_QUERY** is the search string.

-Unlike Google and Yandex, the Bing Search API key is inserted into the request header request.Headers["Ocp-Apim-Subscription-Key"] = Engine.KeyAPI;
+Unlike Google and Yandex, the Bing Search API key is inserted into the request header. request.Headers["Ocp-Apim-Subscription-Key"] = Engine.KeyAPI;

 The answer comes in the form of a JSON object.
 Its structure is presented at https://docs.microsoft.com/en-us/azure/cognitive-services/bing-web-search/quickstarts/csharp.